spsforks/QB64-Wiki/_LASTAXIS.md

 ## Example(s)

+## Example(s)
-*Example:* Checking for the system's input devices and number of axis.
+ Checking for the system's input devices and number of axis.

 ```vb